hereldar/php-date-times/docs/reference/local-date.md

 public function isNot(LocalDate $that): bool;
 ```

-Checks if the given date belongs to another class and has a
+Checks if the given date belongs to another class or has a
 different value than this date.